 Access to library resources is determined by your enrolment status.
 If you have recently completed your course, graduated, are no longer studying or you haven’t re-enrolled, you will not be eligible to access our online resources.
 If you are currently enrolled and receiving this message, please contact Library help for assistance.

 Curtin College, UniReady and registered Alumni have access to a limited selection of online resources.
 If you try to access something outside of this, you will receive an error message.
-Please see the Curtin College, UniReady and Alumni guide for information on searching for available resources.
+Please refer to your Borrowing and membership entitlements at the library website.
+You may find the Finding information guide useful for searching for available resources.

 Item records from espace, Curtin’s institutional repository, may not have the full text included in the record.
 However, access may be available by clicking on View full record in espace under the Links section in the catalogue record, then selecting the DOI or URL.
 Alternatively, you can search for the article title in the Library Catalogue to see if the full text article is held in one of our subscribed databases.